***Students testing for green, purple, blue, brown, or red belt MUST register & pay online PRIOR to submitting your video test***

 What to expect after you send in your video

 Reviewing and grading submitted videos is a very time consuming task.
 We are happy to review your current progress, and we try to reply to you as quickly as possible.
-In general, feedback is returned to students within <XX DAYS/WEEKS>, but in times of high demand it may take longer than this.
+In general, feedback is returned to students within 1-2 weeks, but in times of high demand it may take longer than this.
 We thank you for your understanding during these times.

 The feedback returned to you will indicate 1 of 2 results:

 1) You have areas to improve before you can be approved to test for your next belt.
-Each of the areas will be addressed in the video response so that you can see a model of what we are looking for in terms of your performance.
+Each of the areas will be addressed in the email response so that you are clear on what we are looking for in terms of your performance.

 2) You are approved to test for your next belt!
 Detailed feedback on how to take your karate to the next level is still included so that you have direction as you continue the journey to mastery!